zenom/hamchron/README.md

 - From here open a web browser and go to `http://localhost:8888` and you should see the web based hamchron.

+# Another way to run / online.

+- You can run this on your own web service as well.
+I use fly.io for the demo there are free and cheap ($5 mo) packages.

 # Things I had to learn

 - Elixir/Phoenix (still learning)